Infoland/iProva-REST-API-examples/Documentation/Authentication.md

 ## 1. OAuth Token Endpoint

 Currently, you can only use the endpoint if you have created an app registration in Zenya.
-An app registration is a resource used for machine-to-machine communication and can be created through Application Management.
+An _app registration_ is a resource used for machine-to-machine communication and can be created through _Application Management_.
 For more information about the OAuth 2.0 standard, see this [web page][oauth2standard].

 - **Endpoint**: `POST /oauth/token`
 - **Content-Type**: `application/x-www-form-urlencoded`